Gods and Goddesses

 Relationships and Worship

-Horme was rarely worshipped independently but was often invoked alongside other deities like Hermes (god of swift action) or Hebe (goddess of youthful energy).
+Horme was rarely worshiped independently but was often invoked alongside other deities like Hermes (god of swift action) or Hebe (goddess of youthful energy).
 Her presence was felt in the gymnasia, where athletes trained, and on battlefields, where soldiers needed courage.
 Though no major temples were dedicated to her, ancient Greeks recognized her influence in the "hormetic" moment—the decisive instant when willpower overcomes hesitation.

 Legacy and Significance